Kezzryn/KhodToSVG/README.md

 Stopwatch: -s
 ```

-# Notes
+### Notes
 The program will create a `cache` folder and output individual `.svg` files into that folder.
-It will use the contents of this folder to avoid re-generating Khod-gylphs.
+It will use the contents of this folder to avoid re-generating Kohd-gylphs.

 ## Authors